 As the author of “Unschooling To University,” I read “Educated” with interest and know that the author, Tara Westover, is very much like many other unschoolers who ditch the school system and learn outside of it.
-Hundreds of thousands of children get educated this way in a self-directed methodology.
+Hundreds of thousands of children get educated this way in a self-directed methodology without using curriculum, teachers, classes or textbooks.
+Many are self-taught using the resources they seek out or stumble over.
 Unschooled, educated children go on to successful careers after graduating post-secondary programs or become entrepreneurs.
 Learners do not need school.

-Her dysfunctional family environment impacted her access to knowledge.
-She grew up without books, radio, TV, internet, visitors, travel or the myriad of experiences that typical parents offer their children today.
+Her dysfunctional family environment intentionally impacted her access to knowledge.
+She grew up without books, radio, TV, internet, visitors, travel or the myriad of experiences that typical parents offer their children today whether homeschooling, unschooling or institutional schooling.
 She was deliberately kept isolated.

 This book is a shining example of resilience in spite of one’s horrific upbringing but is not an example of typical home education.
-Most unschoolers and homeschoolers (whether faith-based or not) have healthy functional families and do a remarkable job providing their children with access to information and education.
-This fact is why alternative education such as unschooling and homeschooling is not considered an ACE by the medical or psychology community.
+Most unschoolers and homeschoolers (whether faith-based or not) have healthy functional families and do a remarkable job providing their children with access to information, love, safety and education.
+This fact is why alternative education methods such as unschooling and homeschooling have not ever, nor will be considered an ACE by the medical or psychology community.

 I hope Tara is happy and has now found peace.